 Now if you’re paying for the internet it’s costing you a little more, but it’s still probably cheaper than using a phone.
 If you’ve got free internet in your room or somewhere, you’re all set.
 If you’ve got to haul your laptop down to a cafe or something it gets inconvenient, you’ll probably want a headset with microphone for some privacy.
-Keep in mind some places might not like you using up their bandwidth for a phone call, so be discrete.The goofy* thing is that it’s 2.1 cents to call the US wherever I am, from next door, Egypt or Costa Rica it’s all 2.1 cents!
-But with the same reasoning it’s 6.4 cents to call Costa Rica, that’s if I’m here in Michigan or down there.
-Of course if I’m calling someone else’s Skype computer it’s free from anywhere to anywhere.It’s always confusing to use the pay phones, and they really get you when you use a hotel room for long distance (sometimes even if you use a calling card).
+Keep in mind some places might not like you using up their bandwidth for a phone call, so be discrete.The goofy* thing is that it’s 2.3 cents to call the US wherever I am, from next door, Egypt or Costa Rica it’s all 2.3 cents!
+For 6.4 cents I can call Costa Rica, that’s if I’m here in Michigan or down there.

 Skype also has unlimited rates (for personal use) for some countries: for the United States it’s about $27 a year for unlimited calling to the U.S., although if you don’t use it enough (you need well over 1,00 minutes a year to break even, you might be better with $10 of time and have about 450 minutes of time (or that same credit can be used for other countries at it’s rate).